 What is an OSCE?

 OSCE is an Objective Structured Clinical Examination.
-They are a measurement of diagnosis, treatment planning and related clinical judgment skills of licensure candidates.
+They are a measurement of diagnosis, treatment planning, and related clinical judgment skills of licensure candidates.
+Simulation of patient situations is made through photographs, radiographs, images that can be enlarged or focused, charting, laboratory data, and other technology.

-The CDCA delivers the ADEX computerized OSCE examinations Dental and Dental Hygiene candidates.
+The CDCA delivers the ADEX computerized OSCE examinations to Dental and Dental Hygiene candidates.
 Delivered to candidates nationwide, it is the oldest, continuously maintained, independent, third-party OSCE in dentistry.
 It was first computerized in 2001.
 This page will help prepare you for the computerized examinations.
 For information about clinical examinations, see Test Prep for Clinical Exams.
+For information regarding the Dental Therapy OSCE (DT OSCE) click here.

 The ADEX DSE OSCE